Volunteer as a Teen in the Dominican Republic

 and celebrates.
 At least thats what happened with usa

-of community service under the auspices of Visions, a 26-year-old
+of community service under the auspices of VISIONS Services Adventures, a

-The Visions program was an excellent mix of work, play, and study.
+The VISIONS Service Adventures program was an excellent mix of volunteer work, play, and study.
 We worked at building homes or managing a daycare camp four hours every morning, then came back for lunch and went out to see the country.

 We were in charge of daycare camp for very poor children in a building with four walls but no roof.
 I taught them hip-hop and they taught me merengue.

-One of the big lessons I learned while I was in the DR is how little a person needs materially to be happy.
-Our group lived very simplyoften without electricity and waterbut in luxury compared to the way most people live in the DR. The people have an amazing spirit and love for life.
+One of the big lessons I learned while I was in the Dominican Republic is how little a person needs materially to be happy.
+Our group lived very simplyoften without electricity and waterbut in luxury compared to the way most people live in the Dominican Republic.
+The people possess an amazing spirit and love for life.
 In spite of the hardships, I never once heard anyone complain about their circumstances.